codeforequity-at/botium-connector-webdriverio/README.md

 Possible values:

-* ELEMENTID - use the Webdriver element identifier
+* HASH - use parts of the HTML output (or an HTML attribute) as identifier (most stable)
-* HASH - use the HTML output as identifier
+* INDEX - use the position in the output DOM as identifier (only if DOM is stable)
-* INDEX - use the position in the output DOM as identifier
+* TEXT - use the displayed text as identifier (fallback if none of the above possible)
-* TEXT - use the displayed text as identifier
+* ELEMENTID - use the Webdriver element identifier (nearly unuseable)

 ### WEBDRIVERIO_OUTPUT_ELEMENT_HASH_SELECTOR
 _Default: empty_